Looks like your cart is empty. Compare Travel Backpacks

 Osprey missed this detail.
 Farpoint owners still have to take their laptops out of their backpacks in a security line.

 Osprey’s Farpoint backpack has a rounded profile, while Tortuga’s Outbreaker 45 is more rectangular.
 The rectangular profile of the Outbreaker means that we (literally) didn’t cut corners.
-The corners are valuable packing space, so why on earth would we cut them out?
+The corners are valuable packing space, so why would we cut them out?
 You can pack significantly more (5 liters more, specifically) in an Outbreaker 45 than in a Farpoint 40.
 If you’re traveling carry on, that extra space can be crucial.

 Osprey claims that the Farpoint 40 was designed for the "fast-moving globetrotter."
 However, there are no convenient, easily reachable pockets when you're wearing the bag.

 At Tortuga, we are fast moving globetrotters and know which details make a huge difference.
 We have gone through enough airport security lines to understand the necessity of quickly accessing a passport, or boarding pass.

 The Outbreaker has two convenient hip belt pockets and two lie-flat water bottle pockets that you can reach while wearing the bag.
 The zippered hip belt pockets can be used to safely store small items like cash, coins, and boarding passes.
-If you’re buying a snack at an airport kiosk or standing in line at immigration, you won’t have to wrangle with your backpack to reach your money or passport.
+If you’re buying a snack at an airport kiosk or standing in line at immigration, you won’t have to take off your backpack to reach your money or passport.